terrymafura/maffsojah.github.io/_posts/2019-10-16-your-work-and-your-hobby.markdown

 star: true
 author: terrymafura
 description: Managing your work and your hobbies
-hidden: false # don't count this post in blog pagination
+hidden: true # don't count this post in blog pagination
 externalLink: false
 ---